Content-Aware Mamba for Learned Image Compression

-State space models (SSMs) were first developed in control theory (\cite{kalman1960new}).
-They are now popular again in deep learning because their sequential updates cost only linear time in the sequence length, which is ideal for modeling long-range relationships.
-S4 (\cite{gu2021efficiently}) showed that deep SSMs can handle very long contexts, and S5 (\cite{smith2022simplified}) improved on this with a multi-input-multi-output SSM and a fast parallel-scan algorithm.
-Later, H3 (\cite{fu2022hungry}) reduced the performance gap between SSMs and Transformers on NLP tasks.
+State-space models (SSMs) were first developed in control theory \citep{kalman1960new}.
+They are now popular in deep learning as their sequential updates cost only linear time in sequence length, which is ideal for modeling long-range relationships \citep{gu2021efficiently, smith2022simplified, fu2022hungry}.

-\textbf{Mamba.} The newest breakthrough is Mamba (\cite{mamba, mamba2}).
-Mamba combines data-dependent gating with hardware-efficient kernels, reaching or exceeding Transformers while still scaling linearly.
-Researchers have already applied Mamba beyond language to vision tasks such as image classification (\cite{vim, liu2024vmamba}), image segmentation (\cite{yue2024biomamba}), and video understanding (\cite{li2024videomamba}).
-Some other works focus on low-level tasks: MambaIR (\cite{guo2024mambair}) tackles local-pixel forgetting and channel redundancy of Mamba while applying it to single-image super-resolution; FreqMamba (\cite{zhen2024freqmamba}) operates in the Fourier domain for deraining; MambaLLIE (\cite{weng2024mamballie}) modifies the state space equation for low-light enhancement; and further adaptations address dehazing, deblurring, rain removal, and fusion tasks (\cite{zheng2024u, gao2024learning, wu2024rainmamba, xie2024fusionmamba, qiao2024hi}).
-What's more, SSMs are also adopted by learned image compression models such as \cite{qin2024mambavc} and \cite{zeng2025mambaic}.
-Yet these works keep Mamba’s causal design, while 2-D image processing is naturally non-causal; this mismatch can shrink the effective receptive field and hurt RD performance.
+The newest breakthrough is Mamba \citep{mamba, mamba2}.
+Researchers have already applied Mamba beyond language to vision tasks \citep{vim, liu2024vmamba, yue2024biomamba, li2024videomamba}.
+Some works focus on low-level tasks: MambaIR \citep{guo2024mambair} tackles local-pixel forgetting and channel redundancy of Mamba while applying it to single-image super-resolution; FreqMamba \citep{zhen2024freqmamba} operates in the Fourier domain for deraining; MambaLLIE \citep{weng2024mamballie} modifies the state-space equation for low-light enhancement; and further adaptations address dehazing, deblurring, rain removal, and fusion tasks \citep{zheng2024u, gao2024learning, wu2024rainmamba, xie2024fusionmamba, qiao2024hi}.
+Recently, SSMs are also adopted by learned image compression models such as \cite{qin2024mambavc} and \cite{zeng2025mambaic}.